 In my work, I aim to create experimentally-validated analytical models to enable the predictive design and advanced manufacturing of high-performance materials, which have broad applications in the electronics, healthcare & life sciences, automotive, aviation & aerospace, and energy sectors.
-My research, which has a strong emphasis on process development and property prediction/tuning, investigates the synthesis and process-structure-property characterization of nanomaterials with a central focus on nanotubes/nanofibers, graphene, polymers, and ceramics, which can be combined to form a variety of material systems with enhanced performance and manufacturability.
-In pursuit of creating materials by-design, my work employs nanomaterial processing and post-processing techniques, patterning and self-assembly, composite fabrication and testing, multi-scale materials characterization to quantify structural, thermal, mechanical, and electrical properties, and interfacial science and engineering to design high-strength, lightweight, and high-temperature materials, including ultradense nanofiber thin films, carbon nanotube (CNT)-reinforced polymer and ceramic matrix nanocomposites, and 2D nanomaterials for innovative and sustainable technologies.
+My research, which has a strong emphasis on process development and property prediction/tuning, investigates materials synthesis, recyclability & sustainability, and process-structure-property characterization with a central focus on polymers, adhesives, films and their rheology, as well as nanotubes/nanofibers, graphene, aerospace-grade polymers, and ceramics, which can be combined to form a variety of material systems with enhanced performance and manufacturability.
+In pursuit of creating materials by-design, my work employs nanomaterial & polymer processing and post-processing techniques, patterning and self-assembly, composite fabrication and testing, multi-scale characterization to quantify structural, thermal, rheological, mechanical, and electrical properties, and interfacial science and engineering to design a variety of high-strength, lightweight, and high-temperature materials, including adhesives and multilayer polymer films, ultradense nanofiber thin films, carbon nanotube (CNT)-reinforced polymer and ceramic matrix nanocomposites, and 2D nanomaterials for innovative and sustainable commercial applications.

 Substrate adhesion evolves non-monotonically with processing time in millimeter-scale aligned carbon nanotube arrays